dalequark/daleonai/_posts/2021-01-06-dall·e-explained-in-under-5-minutes.md

 It's amazing, but not wholly unexpected; DALL·E and GPT-3 are two examples of a greater theme in deep learning: that extraordinarily big neural networks trained on unlabeled internet data (an example "self-supervised learning") can be highly versatile, able to perform lots of tasks weren't originally intended for.

 Of course, don't mistake this for general intelligence.
 The authors hint in the blog that DALL·E is "brittle" and shows much better results on some prompts than others.
+We'll know more when their peer-reviewed paper is published.
+But that doesn't mean I can't be excited in the meantime.